 Robotic navigation of ablation has the advantage of no exposure of X–rays to the physician and provides excellent contact and precision.
 The disadvantages are the workflow and cost.

 What impact have cardiac resynchronisation therapy devices had on treating cardiac arrhythmias?

 They have improved mortality outcomes and the quality of life for many people.
 With resynchronisation devices, we are able to give patients improved exercise tolerance.
 There is also a reduced need for remodeling (reduction in LV chamber size and measures of mitral regurgitation), reduced mortality, and reduced need for hospitalisation in patients in sinus rhythm.

 What conferences are you most looking forward to in 2018?

-I like conferences to be unbiased and with practical view of medicine.
-HRS (Heart Rhythm Scientific sessions, 9–12 May 2018, Boston, USA), EHRA (The annual congress of the European Heart Rhythm Association, 18–20 March 2018, Barcelona, Spain), ACC (American College of Cardiology’s 67th Annual Scientific Session and Expo, 10–12 March 2018, Orlando, USA) and ESC (European Society of Cardiology congress, 25–29 August, 2018, Munich, Germany) are the cornerstones but the Atrial Fibrillation Symposium in Orlando this past January and the VT Symposium (13th Annual International Symposium on ventricular Arrhythmias, 12–13 October 2018, New York, USA) in New York play a great role too.
+I like conferences to be unbiased and with a practical view of medicine.
+HRS (Heart Rhythm Scientific sessions, 9–12 May 2018, Boston, USA), EHRA (The annual congress of the European Heart Rhythm Association, 18–20 March 2018, Barcelona, Spain), ACC (American College of Cardiology’s 67th Annual Scientific Session and Expo, 10–12 March 2018, Orlando, USA) and ESC (European Society of Cardiology congress, 25–29 August 2018, Munich, Germany) are the cornerstones but the Atrial Fibrillation Symposium in Orlando this past January and the VT Symposium (13th Annual International Symposium on Ventricular Arrhythmias, 12–13 October 2018, New York, USA) in New York play a great role too.